Society-for-Internet-Blaseball-Research/blaseball-api-spec/all-teams.md

 ## Field Descriptions

-See the [teams](teams.md) page for a full desciption of all of the fields in a team.
+See the [team details](team.md) page for a full desciption of all of the fields in a team.